iceberg

 • The contribution value, which you report to the IRS, will be the fair market value of the securities on the day we receive them in good order.

-• The proceeds amount, which is invested in your giving account, equals the actual selling price of the securities minus brokerage and other fees associated with the sale.
+• The liquidation value, which is invested in your giving account, equals the actual selling price of the securities minus brokerage and other fees associated with the sale.
 Due to market fluctuation, this value may be more or less than the contribution value.

 Close